coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 ..
 TODO : option and value are not syntax entries

-.. cmdv:: Local Set @option @value.
+.. cmdv:: Local Set @option @value

 This command sets :n:`@option` to :n:`@value`.
 The original value of :n:`@option` is restored at the end of the module.

-.. cmdv:: Global Set @option @value.
+.. cmdv:: Global Set @option @value

 This command sets :n:`@option` to :n:`@value`.
 The original value of :n:`@option` is *not* restored at the end of the module.
 Additionally, if set in a file, :n:`@option` is set to value when the file is `Require`-d.

-.. cmdv:: Export Set @option.
+.. cmdv:: Export Set @option

    This command set :n:`@option` to :n:`@value`.
 The original state of :n:`@option` is restored at the end of the current module, but :n:`@option` is set to :n:`@value` when this module is imported.

-.. cmd::  Unset @option.
+.. cmd::  Unset @option

    This command turns off :n:`@option`.